The State of Bipartisanship report is currently in production and will be published in mid-June 2026.

 Bipartisanship is difficult, messy, and subjective.
 It is also essential.

 We believe that political division in the United States is the overarching problem of our time.
-If you care about cost of living, mental health, immigration, democracy, climate change, school funding, you should care about political division that can slow or even block solutions that address these issues.
+If you care about cost of living, mental health, immigration, democracy, climate change, school funding, etc., you should care about political division that can slow or even block solutions that address these issues.

 Big topics of justice and freedom and liberty and safety – that we all need to tackle – are off the table if we don’t reverse this trend.